saj122/RayTracerJava/README.md

 - IntelliJ IDEA Community 2021

 Import the gradle project into IDEA.
 Build the project and run module SimpleRT.
 The output image will be output.bmp in the root project folder.

+## Testing

+To test the project, build the test module and run the unit tests.